Transfer and Other Credit

 Transfer Credit Applied Toward Graduation Requirements

-At least 18 hours in the major field and the last 30 hours must be taken at Bethel College in order to earn a baccalaureate degree.
+At least 18 hours in the major field and the last 30 hours must be taken at Bethel University in order to earn a baccalaureate degree.
 For the associate degree, the student must complete at least 9 hours in the area of concentration and the last 18 hours at Bethel.

 If you have any questions about the official evaluation, feel free to contact the Registrar’s Office in the Huffman Administration Building, office 211 or call 574.807.7410.